 Postdoctoral Researcher in Digital Biomarkers for Healthy Longevity at HSG School of Medicine (100%)

-Healthcare systems worldwide face challenges arising from the increase of NCDs such as cardiovascular disease or mental disorders, their related risk factors, and associated economic costs.
-A holistic intervention paradigm that focuses on physical, mental, and social health is needed to prevent and manage NCDs effectively.
+Healthcare systems worldwide face challenges arising from the increase of NCDs, such as cardiovascular disease or mental disorders, their related risk factors, and associated economic costs.
+A holistic intervention paradigm focusing on physical, mental, and social health is needed to prevent and manage NCDs effectively.
 However, current interventions are limited in scalability and do not provide data-driven, precise, and actionable interventions.
-To this end, the Chair of Digital Health Interventions at HSG School of Medicine investigates how ubiquitous technology can be leveraged to support individuals at risk in the most scalable way.
-This is done by detecting vulnerable states and delivering high precision and actionable interventions, for example, with the help of digital biomarkers, smartphones, smartwatches, chatbots, or voice assistants.
+To this end, the Chair for Digital Health Interventions at the HSG School of Medicine investigates how ubiquitous technology can be leveraged to support individuals at risk in the most scalable way.
+This is done by detecting vulnerable states and delivering high precision and actionable interventions, for example, with the help of digital biomarkers, smartphones, wearables, chatbots, or voice assistants.

 You will work in a highly interdisciplinary team at the intersection of computer science, behavioural medicine, clinical psychology, and business innovation.
 You must consider key findings from implementation science so that the resulting digital biomarkers can be adopted by the Swiss healthcare system and other relevant stakeholders within and beyond the borders of Switzerland (e.g., Health Promotion Switzerland, Swiss Federal Office of Public Health, patients, family doctors, hospitals, health insurers, universities, digital health start-ups).